• Skip to main content

 • wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “shiroi hikari” to make the object in the sentence.

 This is a typical usage of “shiroi”.
-In the example, this i-adjective works as a modifier in the sentence and describes the color of the light.
+In the example, this i-adjective works as a modifier to describe the color of the light.
 When we want to describe something white in Japanese, “shiroi” is a very good option.
-Japanese learners should master this i-adjective together with the noun, “shiro”.

 • shiro – 白 (しろ) : a noun meaning ‘white’ in Japanese.
-So, this is a Japanese word referring to the color of snow or such.
-When we want to refer to the color of white itself in Japanese, this noun is a very good option.
+Native speakers use this noun to refer to the color of snow, milk, or such.
+When we want to use a noun to refer to the color of white itself in Japanese, this is a very good option.

 • shiroi – 白い (しろい) : an i-adjective meaning ‘white’ in Japanese.
-When we want to describe something white in Japanese, this i-adjective is a very good option.
+When we want to use an adjective to describe something white in Japanese, this is a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.